-Principle 12: The internal audit function should report to the audit committee or the board of directors and should inform senior management about its findings.
+58. The Internal audit function should be accountable to the board of directors or its audit committee.
+It should also promptly inform senior management about its findings.

-- 53. The Internal audit function is accountable to the board and its audit committee on all matters related to the performance of its mandate as described in the internal audit charter. - 54.
-Senior management is responsible for implementing and maintaining an adequate and effective internal control framework.
-Therefore the internal audit function should inform senior management of all significant findings so that corrective actions can be taken.
-Subsequently, the internal audit function should follow up on the outcome of these corrective measures.
+59. Senior management is responsible for implementing and maintaining an adequate and effective internal control system and processes.
+Therefore, the internal audit function should inform senior management of all significant findings so that timely corrective actions can be taken.
+Subsequently, the internal audit function should follow up with senior management on the outcome of these corrective measures.
 The head of the internal audit function should report to the board, or its audit committee, the status of findings that have not (yet) been rectified by senior management.